 4. Bring your arms up parallel to the floor, with the left arm straightened forward, and the right arm stretched out behind.

-5. Press your feet firmly into the ground, stand head & chest-up, reach with your fingertips in both directions.
+5. Now, press your feet firmly into the ground, stand head & chest-up, reach with your fingertips in both directions.

 6. Focused breathing of 3-5 cycles.
 Switch legs.
 Repeat.

-The bridge pose can be a little more difficult for older men, but it is a great way to stretch critical areas of the body, and over time it can be accomplished even if it's difficult at first.
-It's helpful to have a yoga mat when performing Setubandha Sarvangasana.
+Bridge pose can be a little more difficult, but it is a great way to stretch critical areas of the body.
+Over time it can be accomplished even if it’s difficult at first.
+It’s helpful to have a yoga mat when performing Setubandha Sarvangasana.

-The bridge yoga pose is done in the supine position and is a back-bend, stretch, and strength, type asana.
-It's used in many forms of yoga, like restorative yoga.
+Bridge yoga pose is done in the supine position and is a back-bend stretch, and strength, type asana.
+It’s used in many forms of yoga, like restorative yoga.

-1. Lye down with your back on the mat, or supine.
+1. Firstly, lye down with your back on the mat, or supine.

-2. Bend both of your legs at this time, placing your heels/bottom of feet on mat, close to your buttock.
+2. Then, bend both of your legs, placing your heels/bottom of feet on mat, close to your buttock.
 Your finger tips may be close to touching or touching your heels.

 3. Exhale.
 With your feet roughly hip-width apart, using both your legs and your arms, drive your hips off the mat.
 Your knees should remain overtop your ankles/heels.